stephen-czetty/xen-auto-usb/README.md

 * Run as a daemon
   * Create a way to contact and control the daemon
 * Store state in xenstore, so we can recover from a crash.
+  * (Instead of doing this, we might be able to get the info directly from QMP, see comments at the end of qmp.py
 * Gracefully handle situations where the VM is not running (wait for it to come up?)
 * Gracefully handle VM shutdown/reboot (QMP should send an event if we're connected)
 * Create usb controller if an available one doesn't exist